 If possible, ship the analyzer in its original packing materials.
 If you do not have the original packing materials please contact Sienco or your distributor.
 Packing materials will be sent or you may use the packaging materials from your service loaner.

-There is a minimum fee for testing the analyzer, even if you decide not to have it repaired.
 Damages caused by poor return packaging are your responsibility.

 To ship, follow these steps: